A Stock You Should Be Looking At: Protagonist Therapeutics Inc. (NASDAQ:PTGX) - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of PTGX by taking a closer look at its different ratios.
+We take a closer look at PTGX’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 7.50 and its Current Ratio is at 7.50.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades